clue/json-query-language/SYNTAX.md

 The specifiation is split into several layers.

 * Layer 1 (L1) is the default and defines the base syntax that must be supported.
-* Layer 2 (L2) is convenience syntax that an implementation of this specification may chose to implement.
-This syntax can be transformed into the more explicit base syntax.
+* Layer 2 (L2) is a folded syntax that is more convenient to produce when matching multiple keys (in particular when the filters are not machine-produced).
+  This syntax can be transformed into the more explicit base syntax (unfolding).
+  The folded syntax is often assumed to be easier to produce and consume.
+However, it often turns out to be limited and/or ambiguous when it comes to more complex nested filters.
+  An implementation of this specification is expected to implement this syntax (though not strictly demanded).

 ### Example data